N-Plx/genepi/README.md

 Documentation : https://misportal.jlab.org/ul/Physics/Hall-B/clas/viewFile.cfm/2009-024.pdf?documentId=554

-Additional features :
+Additional features, not in the documentation :

 > Events are selected with a keep/reject method.
 This means the output distributions already take into account the cross-sections.

 > NH3/ND3 targets : events are randomly chosen to be on N or H/D. The output for N has a particle with ID 12.
-This is a trick, a fake ID to make it go through the simulation without interacting but still be abl\
-e to recognize N events in the simulation output.
+This is a trick, a fake ID to make it go through the simulation without interacting but still be able to recognize N events in the simulation output.

-> Phi meson use the pi0 cross-sections.
+> Input file also allows to choose the vertex position and raster radius.
+The events are distributed uniformely inside an ellipse for which you can choose the center (vx, vy, vz) and x/y radiuses (raster x, raster y).

 How to compile (on ifarm, on a clean environment) :